trothr/blog/Richard/2020/20200317-quarantine-and-shamrocks.md

 I'm okay.

+There were a couple of *good* things which also brought tears.
+God is doing amazing things.

 Thank you to the friends and family who have prayed for me and called me and visited me ...
 God is good and I thank HIM for your support.
-The journey is long, but I do see God's hand.
+This journey is long, but I do see God's hand.

 I'm sad again/still, but I'm okay.
 Don't worry; just pray.
 Not just for the kids and me, but lots of others needing prayer today.